DevMountain/GitHub-Standard/README.md

 ## Black Diamond

 Include a couple challenges to push the project farther.
 This can just be a bulleted list of objectives to hit.
 You do not have to supply a solution or any instructions for this area.
+Black diamonds are not required to follow what we've already taught our students.

 * Modify the project to do Y.
 * Add local storage to the project.
 * Build a back end for the front end.

+After the Black Diamond section, include the `Contributions` and `Copyright` sections, and then include the DevMountain logo at the very bottom.

 ## Contributions